argoproj/argo-cd/docs/proposals/config-management-plugin-v2.md

 ```

 The name of the socket file will indicate the plugin name.
 To discover the available plugins, the repo-server will list
-the shared plugins directory to discover the available plugin cmp-servers running as sidecars.
+the shared plugins directory to discover the available plugins.

 To communicate with a plugin, the repo-server will simply need to connect to the socket and make gRPC calls against the
 cmp-server listening on the other side.